tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: create exit()
 	- DONE: Writing-specific error => validate()
 	- INPROC: push remaining specific errors out of of validate
-		- INPROC: obj not in hand
+		- DONE: obj not in hand
 			- DONE: create ViewOnly not_in_hand general error
 			- DONE: elim validate() 2word not_in_hand error
-			- TBD: elim validate() prep not_in_hand error
+			- DONE: elim validate() prep not_in_hand error
 		- TBD: obj no visible error
 			- TBD: in ViewOnly, create obj_not_visible_error(self, active_gs):
 			- TBD: in method, check for vis and then buffer error
 			- TBD: call error methods from verb methods
 		- TBD: Creature.is_contained == True
 	- TBD: plan for when to finish pushing errors out of validate
+	- TBD: doc plan to finish the validate() fight:
+		- TBD: finalize plan for 'validate' / 'exe_std' / 'exe_silent' modes to run verb methods in
+		- TBD: how to pull verb method 'try' (from cmd_exe) into validate()
 	- TBD: update doc_string in validate to reflect current approach => method & repeating vs. logic

 - TBD: instantiate Creature Containers in actual game